-Get your fill of South Indian and North Indian food – think biryani, curries, kebabs, naans and more! – at the best Indian restaurants in Singapore!
+Get your fill of South Indian and North Indian food – think biryani, curries, kebabs, naans and more – at these super Indian restaurants in Singapore!

 Traditional Indian food is a blend of six fundamental flavours: sweet, sour, salty, bitter, pungent and astringent.
 Additionally, Indian food is also diverse, as the Northern and Southern regions have their own unique spin and flavour palette according to the state, ethnic group and district in India.
 In Singapore, it’s easy enough to find North Indian and South Indian food, whether you’re exploring Little India over the weekend, or looking for Michelin-starred Indian food around Singapore.
-So if you’re looking for an Indian restaurant in Singapore to satisfy your Indian food craving, or whether you want your Indian meal delivered to your doorstep, check out our handy list, which has 47 different restaurants to choose from!
+So if you’re looking for an Indian restaurant in Singapore to satisfy your Indian food craving, or whether you want your Indian meal delivered to your doorstep, check out this handy lis!

 Shahi Maharani Restaurant

 North Indian food is king at Shahi Maharani, which draws inspiration from the time of India’s mightiest Maharajas.
 Elegant, cultural decor and lush interiors are combined with quintessential dishes from India’s plains, mountains and palaces of old – a combination that has won this Indian restaurant in Singapore multiple awards and accolades over the years.
 To dine here is to take a journey through India’s cultural heritage.
 The best way to enjoy a meal here is to splurge on Shahi Maharani’s weekday a la carte buffet ($62++ per person), where you’ll find indulgent dishes such as Murgh Malai Tikka, Tandoori Lamb Chops, Rogan Josh and other seafood, poultry, meat and vegetable varieties.